vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 git push -u origin master
 ```

-Just ensure you use your own GitHub user name and repository name in the command above.
+Just ensure you use your own GitHub username and repository name in the command above.
 It is easier to copy the URL shown on GitHub.

 Once `push` is complete, refresh GitHub repository page to see the files committed.
-Now that they are on the cloud, we can say it is much more safe to play around with the local copy.
+Now that they are in the cloud, we can say it is much more safe to play around with the local copy.

 **From here onwards, we'll work on a branch named `staging` and move changes to `master` branch only when necessary.**